 Victorio is a beautiful Gypsy Vanner cross.
 Strong and steady, he will take you where you want to go!
 Don't let his serious facade fool you, he secretly loves attention and wants to be your buddy!

 Jerry’s cute, sweet face will win you over in a heartbeat!
-He is as responsive as he is sweet and is ready to take you trail riding to see the beauty of the Gila National Forest.
+Fondly know as "Jerr Bear", he is as responsive as he is sweet and is ready to take you trail riding to see the beauty of the Gila National Forest.